Links

 Snyk Advisor

-A free web application which allows you to compare software packages across open source ecosystems.
+A free web application that allows you to compare software packages across open-source ecosystems.
 It provides insights into the overall health of a particular package by combining community and security data into a single unified view.
 See Snyk Advisor.

 Snyk API